-The doctor will be using a vaginal speculum to expose the cervix where it is cleansed with a sterile solution.
-At this point, the fertilised embryo along with the culture media is loaded into a plastic tube catheter with an attached syringe on the other end.
-Dr. Firdevs will then guide the catheter through the vagina and through the cervical os to carefully release the embryo to uterus with a gentle push of the syringe plunger.
-To ensure better accuracy and the proper placement of the embryo within the uterus, all embryo transfer procedures done in the centre are ultrasound guided.
+The doctor will be using a vaginal speculum to expose the cervix which is then cleansed with a sterile solution.
+At this point, the embryos along with the selected culture medium, will be loaded into a thin plastic catheter with an attached syringe on the other end.
+The doctor will slowly guide the catheter through the vagina and cervix, carefully releasing the embryos into the uterus with a gentle push of the syringe plunger.
+To ensure better accuracy and the proper placement of the embryo within the uterus, all embryo transfer procedures done at Cyprus IVF Centre are ultrasound guided.

 STEP 7: DEPARTURE FROM CYPRUS

-After the transfer procedure is concluded, you may be allowed to head home to resume your normal living routines.
-You will be advised to take special precautions especially on strenuous activities that may affect the implanted embryo.
-Sun bathing and hot baths should be avoided at all cost for this may alter the core temperature within the uterus and affect the developing embryo.
-Sexual intercourse should be avoided within the first two weeks after the embryo transfer.
-Regular coitus can be performed beyond this time for as long as there are no signs of vaginal bleeding or uterine cramping.
+After the transfer procedure is concluded, you can return home and resume your normal living routines.
+You will be advised to take special precautions especially to avoid strenuous activities that may affect the implanted embryo.
+Sunbathing and hot baths should be avoided as these can alter the core temperature within the uterus and affect the developing embryo.
+Sexual intercourse should be avoided within the first two weeks after the embryo transfer and can then resume as long as there are no signs of vaginal bleeding or uterine cramping.